Student Code of Conduct

 • Student appearance: Clothing should be appropriate for the work being performed.
 Students are expected to maintain a neat, clean appearance.
 Students should not wear any clothing that may be deemed offensive, i.e. wearing or displaying, while on campus or presenting themselves online, any symbols that are designed to, or have the effect of, harassing, demeaning, intimidating, or disparaging any legally protected minority.

-• Technology: Any violation to the College’s Technology Policies, please see the full Information Technology Policies, including, but not limited to the following:
+• Technology: Any violation of the College’s Technology Policies, including, but not limited to the following:

 • Abuse of email systems including spoofing sender addresses, forging the identity of a user or machine in an e-mail message, and/or sending unauthorized all-campus email messages.